Walang Panginoon

-Walang Panginoon is a 1989 Philippine political action drama film written and directed by Mauro Gia Samonte.
+Walang Panginoon (English transl.
+There is no Lord) is a 1989 Philippine political action drama film written and directed by Mauro Gia Samonte.
 The film stars Jestoni Alarcon, Rita Avila, Robert Arevalo and Joonee Gamboa.

 Plot

 Crispin (Jestoni), son of a poor tenant, falls in love with Loreta (Rita), the sole heir to hacienda Montemayor, against her father's (Joonee) wishes.
 Unknown to Crispin, Loreta is pregnant with his child.